Joanna Southcott: The new Messiah and death

 At the age of 64, Southcott claimed she was pregnant with the new Messiah, the Shiloh of Genesis (49:10).
 19 October 1814 was the planned delivery date, but Shiloh failed to appear, and it was given out that she was in a trance.
 Southcott had a disorder that made her appear pregnant and this fuelled her followers, who numbered about 100,000 by 1814, mainly in the London area.

 Southcott died not long after this.
 Her official date of death was given as 27 December 1814, but it is likely that she died the previous day, as her followers retained her body for some time in the belief that she would be raised from the dead.
 They agreed to her burial only after the corpse began to decay.
 She was buried at the Chapel of Ease at St John's Wood in January 1815.

 Legacy

+Followers

 The "Southcottian" movement did not end with her death in 1814, although her followers had declined greatly in number by the end of that century.
 In 1844 one Ann Essam left large sums of money for "printing, publishing and propagation of the sacred writings of Joanna Southcott".
 The will was disputed in 1861 by her niece on grounds that the writings were blasphemous and the bequest was contrary to the Statutes of Mortmain: the Court of Chancery refused to find the writings blasphemous but voided the bequest, acknowledging that it broke the Statutes of Mortmain.

 In 1881 there was an enclave of her followers living in the Chatham area, east of London, who were distinguished by their long beards and good manners.